 Preparing for birth

-You and your pēpē will still receive the same high quality care and access to services during levels 3 and 2, but there may be some changes to ensure any risk of spreading COVID-19 is minimised.
+You and your pēpē will still receive the same high quality care and access to services whatever colour of the traffic light system you’re in, but there may be some changes to ensure any risk of spreading COVID-19 is minimised.
 Your midwife or other care provider can provide you with details about these changes.
 Here’s how you can prepare:

 - Take the time to understand if there are changes to your antenatal, birth and postnatal care.
 The Ministry of Health website is a good place to start.